status-im/open-bounty/README.md

 eth-password | Ethereum account password for the bot eth-rpc-url | RPC URL to Ethereum node, e.g. Geth.
 Either local or remote eth-wallet-file | Location of wallet file.
 If Geth is run with the parameters as given below, it will reside under `$HOME/.ropsten/keystore` offline-signing | Specifies whether to sign transactions locally before sending.
 Default is false.
-Set to true when connecting to Infura tokenreg-base-format | Should be set to `:status` github-client-id | Related to OAuth.
+Set to true when connecting to e.g. Infura or any remote Geth node that does not unlock accounts tokenreg-base-format | Should be set to `:status` github-client-id | Related to OAuth.
 Copied from GitHub account Settings->Developer settings->OAuth Apps github-client-secret | Related to OAuth.
 Copied from GitHub account Settings->Developer settings->OAuth Apps